IgloohomeBaliDev/igloo-translation-converter/readme.md

 ### Report bug
 ---
-Report bug to this [link](https://github.com/IgloohomeBaliDev/igloo-translation-converter/issues)
+Report bug to this [link](https://github.com/IgloohomeBaliDev/igloo-translation-converter/issues) then create new issue.